Monday, October 28, 2013

 Who do you see?

-Who is there to share this aftermath of a late breakfast and an afternoon stroll through a city or a park or in the wilderness.
+Who is there to share this aftermath of a late breakfast and an afternoon stroll through a city or a park or a wilderness.
 Walking, eating, dancing, reading, watching a show, playing a game, laying in bed all day talking and touching each other in playful ways.

 Drink water with them, laugh with them, be with them.